Solved: If Playback Doesn’t Begin Shortly, Try Restarting Your Device

 When you were playing a video on YouTube browser version or any other video distribution platform, you may get stuck at the “If playback doesn’t begin shortly, try restarting your device” error message.
-The video was loading all the time but did not appear.
+The video was loading all the time but did not appear on Windows system and Mac system.

 Especially, many people complained that they run into “the playback not starting shortly” after updating to Windows 10 Fall Creator’s update.
-According to many users, YouTube “if playback doesn’t begin shortly” problem arises from problematic browser settings like hardware acceleration.
+According to many users, YouTube “if playback doesn’t begin shortly” problem arises from problematic browser settings like hardware acceleration or the wrong audio output settings.

 In most cases, the playback not only does not begin shortly but re-appear after you restart the browser and the computer.
 If you want to get out of the “if playback doesn’t begin shortly” loop, follow up.

-How to Fix “If Playback Doesn’t Begin Shortly, Try Restarting Your Device” Error?
+How to Fix “If Playback Doesn’t Begin Shortly, Try Restarting Your Device” Error on Windows and Mac?

 The playback does not start shortly, you can try to restart your device as required in the error message.
 While most people will find that the playback loop persists even after you reboot the device.